HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_additional_advanced_rules.md

 16. Select **Show Platinum Offers** and click **OK**

-Do the same steps for Titanimum customers.
+Do the same steps for Titanium customers.

 ## Result